aalto-grades/aalto-grades/README.md

    [design guidelines](https://github.com/aalto-grades/base-repository/wiki/Design-Guidelines),
    and [licensing guidelines](https://github.com/aalto-grades/base-repository/wiki/Licensing-Guidelines).
 6. Update documentation and API definition as needed.
+7. When developing the client, update (at minimum) the translation keys of all languages using `npm run trans-parse` as described in `client/README.md`.
-7. Create a pull request to the `dev` branch.
+8. Create a pull request to the `dev` branch.
-8. Check that all requirements pass.
+9. Check that all requirements pass.
-9. Request someone to review your PR.
+10. Request someone to review your PR.

 ## License